How do I start planning for my business?

 3. Conduct market research

-Market research is critical to determine whether your earth-shaking idea really has legs.
+Market research is critical to determine whether your idea is viable.
 It examines customers’ behaviours and economic trends to help you hone your business strategy.
-This research looks at product demand, demographic data, market size, economic indicators, location appeal and pricing.
-Employ competitive analysis to determine how to zero-in on a market advantage.
-You can gather this information through existing sources or by getting answers yourself by conducting surveys, focus groups and interviews of potential customers.
-Through careful market research, you’ll be able to figure out your target customer base and how to develop products and services that will sell.
+This research examines product demand, demographic data, market size, financial indicators, location appeal and pricing.
+Employ competitive analysis to determine how to focus on a market advantage.
+You can gather this information through existing sources or get answers by conducting surveys, focus groups and interviews with potential customers.
+Careful market research can help you figure out your target customer base and how to develop products and services that will sell.
 Marketing research can also help you determine the name of your business, design colour schemes and other marketing issues.
-TIP: Include the results of your research in your business plan.
-Make adjustments to your why, what, who, how answers if necessary.
+It is helpful to include the results of your research in your business plan and adjust your why, what, who, and how answers if necessary.

 4. Business structure and logistics

-- Apply for appropriate trademarks, copyrights, or patents
+- Apply for appropriate trademarks, copyrights, or patents: Consult with an attorney if necessary.

-The first step to finding funding is to figure out just how much money you actually need.
-Therefore, your business plan must contain a budget for operating for one year, using a spreadsheet.
-Include every expense you anticipate, including costs for overhead, production and marketing.
-Once you have your yearly budget, you can look to a plethora of options for how to fund your business.
+From your business plan, you will have established a budget.
+Use this budget to determine your operating costs for one year.
+Include every expense you anticipate, such as costs for overhead, production and marketing.
+Once you have your annual budget, you can look at other options to fund your business.
 Some examples include:

 - Self-funding